CosmoStat/wf-psf/_sources/configuration.md.txt

 The key `id_name` is used to apply an identifier to the run.
 The next parameter `data_config` stores the name of the [data_configuration](data_config) file, which will be parsed by WaveDiff to retrieve the training and test data sets to be used during `training`.
 The `metrics_config` key is used to trigger the `metrics` pipeline task after the completion of training.
 The options are to enter the filename for the [metrics configuration file](metrics_config) which contains the metrics configuration parameters or to leave the field empty.
 A non-empty `metrics_config` field will prompt WaveDiff to launch the `metrics` evaluation of the trained model.
 If the field is left empty, WaveDiff will run only the `training` pipeline task.
 The key `model_params` defines the model parameters for the type of PSF model to be trained.
 The identifier of the type of PSF model to be trained is stored in `model_name`.
 While the model options are listed in the key description, for now only the `poly` model is implemented.

-Training hyperparameters are defined within the parent key: `training_hparams` such as learning rates, the number of epochs and number of multi-cycles, etc.  These parameters can modified by the user.
-To save the weights and models of all training cycles, set [save_all_cycles](https://github.com/CosmoStat/wf-psf/blob/425cee776808eb230674103bdb317991dc0922b6/config/training_config.yaml#L105) to `True`.
+Training hyperparameters, defined within the parent key: `training_hparams` include the learning rates, the number of epochs and the number of multi-cycles, etc.  These parameters can modified by the user.
+Setting the key [save_all_cycles](https://github.com/CosmoStat/wf-psf/blob/425cee776808eb230674103bdb317991dc0922b6/config/training_config.yaml#L105) to `True` will save the weights and models of all training cycles.

 (metrics_config)=
 ## Metrics Configuration

-The [metrics_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/metrics_config.yaml) file stores the configuration parameters for the WaveDiff pipeline to carry out a set of computations for the four metrics listed in the table below on a trained PSF model for the input training and test data sets, as applied in {cite:t}`Liaudat:23`.
+The [metrics_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/metrics_config.yaml) file stores the configuration parameters for the WaveDiff pipeline to perform computations of the four metrics listed in the table on a trained PSF model, as applied in {cite:t}`Liaudat:23`.

 | Metric type | Description |
 | --- | ----------- |